Book reviews

 “Correspondent” magazine

-Living with strangers, both in the house and in the heart, can be very frustrating.
-Romantic and reflective young radio host, Jan Reivakh, struggles to cross the borderline separating people.
-He appeals to music, love and even Kabbalah, yet, unraveling the arcane mystery of human detachment can be both rewarding and disastrous.
-Paying for your love with your own blood – is it such a good bargain?
+Living with strangers, both in the house and in the heart, can be deeply frustrating.
+Romantic and introspective radio host Jan Reivakh struggles to break through the barriers that separate people.
+He turns to music, love, and even Kabbalah, but unraveling this mystery can be both fulfilling and dangerous.
+Is paying for love with your own blood truly a fair trade?

 Storonni v domi (Strangers in the house)” Amazon book description